rohitshe/TestXenkoRepository/manual/graphics/low-level-api/spritebatch.md

 ```

-It is also possible to set various states like the ones discussed in the [state documentation page](render-states.md).
+It is also possible to set various states like the ones discussed in the [pipeline state](pipeline-state.md) documentation page.

 # Drawing a sprite batch